MattCCC/fetchff/README.md

   _Default:_ `0` (unlimited).

 - **`shouldStopPolling`**:
-  Type: `(response: any, error: any, attempt: number) => boolean`
+  Type: `(response: any, attempt: number) => boolean`
-  A function to determine if polling should stop based on the response, error, or the current polling attempt number.
+  A function to determine if polling should stop based on the response, error, or the current polling attempt number (attempt starts with `1`).
 Return `true` to stop polling, and `false` to continue polling.
 This allows for custom logic to decide when to stop polling based on the conditions of the response or error.
-  _Default:_ `(response, error, attempt) => false` (polling continues indefinitely unless manually stopped).
+  _Default:_ `(response, attempt) => false` (polling continues indefinitely unless manually stopped).

 ### How It Works